DigitalPublishingToolkit/Money-Lab-Reader/docs/2_2-RobinHood.md

-help us meet key people who could be interested in Robin Hood, of cultural institutions (funds, museums, galleries), and from networks of real finance money, funds, wealthy individuals and artists, angel investors interested in production of commonfare, disruptive financial services, impact investments, venture philanthropy.
-We don’t organize to do Robin Hood, we do Robin Hood to organize.
+help us meet key people who could be interested in Robin Hood, of cultural institutions (funds, museums, galleries), and from networks of real finance money, funds, wealthy individuals and artists, angel investors interested in production of common fare, disruptive financial services, impact investments, venture philanthropy.
+We don’t organize to run Robin Hood, we run Robin Hood to organize.

-**Pekka:** And you draw an international audience: artists, activists, philosophers, and professors.
-I saw the images of the Stuttgart office and it was full of diagrams and words like ‘aesthetics of algorithmic production’, ‘subjective growth’, ‘dividual’, ‘exhaustion of possible’, ‘machinic surplus value’, ‘commonfare’, ‘relations’.
+**Pekka:** You draw an international audience: artists, activists, philosophers, and professors.
+I saw the images of the Stuttgart office and it was full of diagrams and words like ‘aesthetics of algorithmic production’, ‘subjective growth’, ‘dividual’, ‘exhaustion of possible’, ‘machinic surplus value’, ‘common-fare’, ‘relations’.
 Some radical philosophers like Foucault, Deleuze and Guattari were dropped in the stream of the discussion as easily as I used to smoke Marlboroughs.

 **Akseli:** We are researchers of economy and organization.
-Already during the mid 1990s we found out that it will not be a picnic when we start using thinkers like Michel Foucault, Jacques Derrida, Gilles Deleuze, Félix Guattari, and then the Italian post-operaist writers to study and understand economy instead of the mainstream economic and business theory.
-Yet, without caring too much about the consequences, we continued with the work because we knew that we are right – that this was the right way if we wanted to really understand how economy and its organization works today.
+Already during the mid 1990s we found out that it would not be a picnic when we started using thinkers like Michel Foucault, Jacques Derrida, Gilles Deleuze, Félix Guattari, and then the Italian post-operaist writers to study and understand economy instead of the mainstream economic and business theorists.
+Yet, without caring too much about the consequences, we continued with the work because we knew that we were right – that this was the right way if we wanted to really understand how economy and its organization works today.
 So with these thinkers we were able to understand, for example, how signs and meanings are part of real